vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 ## 3.7. 🏃 Visitor

 Real world example > Consider someone visiting Dubai.
-They just need a way (i.e. visa) to enter Dubai.
+They just need a way (i.e., visa) to enter Dubai.
 After arrival, they can come and visit any place in Dubai on their own without having to ask for permission or to do some leg work in order to visit any place here; just let them know of a place and they can visit it.
 Visitor pattern lets you do just that,